 By Eric Gwinn, Tribune Newspapers

-What it is: A photographic way to manage your wardrobe.
+What it is: A quick and clever way to read PDFs on iDevices.

 How it works: Download and read PDF files from your Box.net, Dropbox, iDisk and Google Docs accounts as well as websites.
 You can even use Wi-Fi to send files from your iPad to your iPhone and vice versa.

 Why it's great: PDF reader is easy to use and stays out of your way till you need it.
 And when you do, a comprehensive manual is at your fingertips so you'll never miss another PDF file again by email or just about any other mode of transfer.
 You can bookmark pages within a PDF, make notes and print everything via AirPrint.
 Import documents in various formats from your cloud-service accounts.

 Why you might hesitate: No reason to hesitate.
 PDF Reader Lite is free.